SnowflakePowered/librashader/README.md

 | DirectX 9   | ❌          |                           |
 | Metal       | ❌          |                           |

+✔ = Render API is supported &mdash; 🚧 =  Support is in progress &mdash; ❌ Render API is not supported
 ## Usage

 🚧 *`librashader_ld` is WIP* 🚧